vishalchovatiya/Linux-System-Programming/Understand vdso & vsyscall.md

 }
 ```

 One more thing, you need to tell the compiler actually to compile the information in `vnumberOfTheBeast.c`.
 To do this, just toss some information into the Makefile located in `linux-2.6.37/arch/x86/vdso/Makefile`.
 Add the name of the file, with a .o instead of a .c extension.
 And, after make wizardry, it will be compiled at compile time.
-Again, break out the text editor, and add the name to the list of object files for the variable vobjs-y.
+Again, break out the text editor, and add the name to the list of object files for the variable `vobjs-y`.
 Your result should look something similar to the following:

 ```
 # files to link into the vdso